 Those with spinal cord injuries may find their symptoms eased by cannabinoids – the compounds found in cannabis – according to a new study.
 The study, titled The Therapeutic Potential and Usage Patterns of Cannabinoids in People with Spinal Cord, is being published in the upcoming issue of the journal Current Neuropharmacology – it was epublished ahead of print online by the National Institute of Health.

-A large majority of hospice professionals support medical marijuana, according to a new study published in The Journal of Palliative Medicine and published online by the U.S. National Institute of Health.
+The oral administration of purified CBD is associated with anxiolytic and anti-psychotic activity while possessing few adverts side-effects.
+This is according to a study published in the Journal of Clinical Medicine Research and epublished by the U.S. National Institute of Health.

 For the study researchers with the Nordic Cannabis Research Institute in Denmark reviewed 25 clinical trials assessing the safety and efficacy of CBD in various populations.
 They found that “There is some evidence that supports anxiolytic effect of acute administration of oral CBD.
 There is moderate-quality evidence that chronic and acute administration of CBD can improve psychotic symptoms in schizophrenia patients.”

 According to a new study in the Journal of Clinic Medicine, the use of Tetrahydrocannabinol (THC) could have adverse drug effects when combined with other medications due to drug-drug interactions.
 April 18, 2020 Update –> Map originally used was outdated.